wcjordan/chalk/README.md

 Set Pipeline config as `Pipeline script from SCM`.
 Set SCM to git w/ URL `https://github.com/wcjordan/chalk`.

-Use `Add Branch` under Branch Specifier and set it to `*/jenkins`.
+Use `Add Branch` under Branch Specifier and set it to `*/jenkins-base`.
-This means a jenkins branch can be use to create a new base build.
+This means a `jenkins-base` branch can be use to create a new base build.

 Set script path to `jenkins/Jenkinsfile.base`
 Enable lightweight checkout